zappascout/devil_notes-sources/docs/index.md

 required.
 So where the notes for early chapters may be relatively sparse, those for deeper ones from 5 onwards can be extensive.
 I've also included some code from the book, just because it looks so much better in its natural habitat, in color, online.
-I hope to enable the code to be run, using PyScript, in due course (watch this space.)
+I hope to enable the code to be be run, using PyScript, in due course (watch this space.)

 Lastly, while an *enormous* effort has been made to ensure these pages are accurate and entertaining and that everything works as it should, I know from experience that the Edit Gremlins are cunning, so glitches can sneak in despite our best efforts.
-Readers finding any such outliers can flag them via **devil-notes@andrewsmithauthor.com**.
-The Edit Gremlins' close cousins the Time Gremlins dictate that replying directly by email will probably be impossible, but please know that, whether a suggestion ends up being incorporated or not, constructive contributions have my sincerest respect and thanks.
-Mastodon and X are where these thanks are most likely to be posted. — Andrew S, July 2024
+Readers finding any such quirks (or "quarks" for anyone who's read chapter 15) can flag them via **devil-notes@andrewsmithauthor.com**.
+The Edit Gremlins' close cousins the Time Goblins dictate that replying directly by email will probably be impossible, but please know that, whether a suggestion ends up being incorporated or not, constructive contributions have my sincerest thanks and respect.
+Mastodon and X are where these thanks are most likely to be posted. — Andrew S, August 2024